ruma/ruma/CONTRIBUTING.md

 If you find any bugs, inconsistencies or other problems, feel free to submit a GitHub [issue](https://github.com/ruma/ruma/issues/new).

-If you have a quick question, it may be easier to leave a message on [#ruma:matrix.org](https://matrix.to/#/#ruma:matrix.org).
+If you have a quick question, it may be easier to leave a message in [#ruma:matrix.org](https://matrix.to/#/#ruma:matrix.org).

 Also, if you have trouble getting on board, let us know so we can help future